compute-io/idr/README.md

 // returns 8
 ```

-Additional options are the same the [quantile](https://github.com/compute-io/quantile) module.
+Additional options are the same as for the [quantile](https://github.com/compute-io/quantile) module.

 ## Examples